-NCAA 'Starts Process' To Allow Compensation For College Athletes
+NCAA Plans To Allow College Athletes To Get Paid For Use Of Their Names, Images

 The NCAA, the national governing body for collegiate athletics, said its decision followed input over the past few months from "current and former student-athletes, coaches, presidents, faculty and commissioners across all three divisions."

-Notably, the decision also follows California's adoption of a law that bans schools in the state from preventing student-athletes from accepting compensation from advertisers and allows them to hire agents.
+Notably, the decision follows California's adoption of a law that bans schools in the state from preventing student-athletes from accepting compensation from advertisers and allows them to hire agents.
 Gov. Gavin Newsom signed the legislation late last month, calling it the "beginning of a national movement."

-Indeed, it did lead a trend.
-While California was the first state to pass such a bill, politicians in Illinois, New York, Florida and other states have introduced bills allowing endorsement deals for college athletes.
+Indeed, it did spark a trend.
+Politicians in Illinois, New York, Florida and other states have introduced bills allowing endorsement deals for college athletes.
 And days after the California bill was signed, national politicians signaled they would push for something similar in Congress.

 Amid this groundswell of political support for paying college athletes, the NCAA has quickly eased its public resistance to the idea.
 After initially pushing back hard on California's measure, the NCAA has recently been taking a more conciliatory tone, suggesting it would "move forward with ongoing efforts to make adjustments" to the organization's practices.